articles

 Author

-One evening in July 2012, rain drops are pounding heavily against the windows as we sit in a friend’s living room in Kunming.
-We are happy for the rain, because Yunnan province has suffered severe droughts for a period of over 3 years.
-We have just finished a home-cooked dinner, and are now chatting and making music.
+One evening in July 2012, raindrops are pounding heavily against the windows as we sit in a friend’s living room in Kunming.
+We are happy for the rain because Yunnan Province has suffered severe droughts for over three years.
+We have just finished a home-cooked dinner and are now chatting and making music.

-A while into the conversation, Little Stone, a young lively Chinese woman my age, suggests that she would read our palms.
-Palm reading is a skill going back some generations in her family.
-Little Stone has learned it from her mother, which in turn has learned it from her mother, and so on.
+A while into the conversation, Little Stone, a young, lively Chinese woman my age, suggests that she read our palms.
+Palm reading is a skill that has been passed down through generations in her family.
+Little Stone has learned it from her mother, who learned it from her mother, and so on.

 Zhen comes first.
 Little Stone predicts that he will have trouble staying calm when he is 28, and if he isn’t careful, many clashes will await him, not only in his professional life, but also in his private life.